-To be eligible for OHC or OHC/CAS subvention funds, applicants must be UO faculty on tenure-related appointments in the humanities or related fields.
-Faculty in schools and colleges other than CAS (e.g., Music and Dance, AAA, Journalism, Law) are eligible to apply as long as the book project is humanistic in its focus.
+To be eligible for OHC or OHC/CAS subvention funds, applicants must be either UO faculty on tenure-related appointments in the humanities or related fields or graduate students in the humanities or related fields.
+Faculty and graduate students in schools and colleges other than CAS (e.g., Music and Dance, College of Design, Journalism, Law) are eligible to apply as long as the book project or article is humanistic in its focus.

-Applications will be reviewed on a first-come, first-served basis by the Oregon Humanities Center.
-Only faculty authors with a signed book contract from an appropriate press are eligible to apply.
+Applications will be reviewed on a first-come, first-served basis by the OHC.
+Only UO faculty and graduate student authors with a signed book or article contract from an appropriate press are eligible to apply.